-9. Esmurzayev, Khoso Gashimovich, was born on 27 August 1976 in the urban community of Tselinny of the Tselinny district of Kalmykia.
+9. Esmurzayev, Khoso Gashimovich, was born on 27 August 1976.
 A resident of the village of Zyazikov-Yurt of the Maglobek district of Ingushetia, he completed secondary education and is single.
 Prior to his arrest, he worked as a taxi driver.
-He was sentenced to 11 years of imprisonment in a strict-regime penal colony under Part One of Article 30 in conjunction with point "a" of Part Two of Article 205 ('Preparation of a terrorist act to be committed by an organized group'), Part Three of Article 222 ('Storage of arms by an organized group'), Part Three of Article 223 ('Manufacturing of arms by an organized group') of the Russian Criminal Code.
+He was sentenced to 11 years of imprisonment in a strict-regime penal colony under Part One of Article 30 in conjunction with point "a" of Part Two of Article 205 ('Preparation of a terrorist act to be committed by an organized group'), Part Three of Article 222 ('Storage of arms by an organized group') of the Russian Criminal Code.
 Mr. Esmurzayev has been held in custody since 27 November 2013.